KhartesViewer/khartes/README.md

 <img src="https://github.com/KhartesViewer/khartes/assets/133787404/0a355d1b-25cd-4bf7-87ec-144492900d06" width="600" />

-Example of a good start.
-A couple of inline slices (the horizontal lines in the fragment view) and a crossline slice (vertical line) have been interpreted.
+*Example of a good start.*  A couple of inline slices (the horizontal lines in the fragment view) and a crossline slice (vertical line) have been interpreted.
 Nodes near the lines have been moved onto the lines, to maintain good node spacing.
+Some "contour" points have been added to the bottom slice as well.
 The horizontal fibers are continuous, which is important (see Step 3).
 The dark spot in the upper right quadrant is due to a lack of data to constrain the interpolation; as more nodes are added, the image of the sheet will replace the spot.